 Eye Complications Study Group (EASDec)

-EASDec is a study group of the European Association for the Study of Diabetes (EASD) with special responsibility for all eye complications of Diabetes.
-Its AIM is to promote the advance of knowledge on all aspects of diabetic retinopathy, including epidemiology, pathology, pathophysiology and treatment of this complication of diabetes mellitus through an active cooperation between ophthalmologists, diabetologists and a wide range of laboratory and clinical scientists.
+EASDec is a study group of the European Association for the Study of Diabetes (EASD) with special responsibility for all eye complications of diabetes.
+Its aim is to promote the advancement of knowledge on all aspects of diabetic retinopathy, including epidemiology, pathology, pathophysiology, imaging, prevention and treatment through an active cooperation between ophthalmologists, diabetologists and a wide range of laboratory and clinical scientists.

 European Diabetic Nephropathy Study Group (EDNSG)

 The Diabetic Nephropathy Study Group of the EASD is established with the aim of assembling researchers interested in diabetic renal disease in order to study epidemiology, pathology, pathophysiology and treatment of this complication of diabetes mellitus.
 The ultimate goal of the Group is to prevent the appearance or the development of kidney disease and to search far the best treatment of this condition in diabetic patients.

 Incretin Study Group